macrocosm-os/macrocosmos-py/src/macrocosmos/resources/logging/README.md

 # Logger
-Logger is the Macrocosmos logging utilty used by Macrocosmos subnets for capturing subnet node activity.
+Logger is the Macrocosmos logging utility used by Macrocosmos subnets for capturing subnet node activity.

 ## Example usage